eve-syrkin-wurtele/pyrpipe/docs/source/tutorial/snakemake.rst

 Snakemake example
 =====================
-Since Snakemake direclty supports python, pyrpipe libraries can be driectly imorted into snakemake.
+Since Snakemake direclty supports python, pyrpipe libraries can be directly imorted into snakemake.
-Advantage of using a workflow manager like Snakemake is that it can handle parallel job-scheduling and scale jobs on clusters.
+An advantage of using a workflow manager like Snakemake is that it can handle parallel job-scheduling and scale jobs on clusters.

 Basic RNA-Seq example